The Blueprint to Cut: Old-School Shredding Essentials

 - Consider finding a training partner to help focus your energies on creating super-intense workouts.

 Those seven rules will make all the difference.

 Some of this program's intensity boosters will be familiar if you followed The Blueprint to Mass trainer.
 Others might be new.
 Remember, "shock methods" like these are even more important when cutting than while building!

 Supersets and Trisets

-Stripping Method, "Strip Set," or Dropset
+Stripping Method, "Strip Sets," or Dropsets

+No matter what you call them, they're intense and they work.
 Immediately after your final working set, take some weight off the bar or stack and lift for another 5-10 reps.
 Then, with no rest, keep repeating this process.
 Reduce your weight, lift, reduce again, lift, and continue until you're down to the bar.
 Once you're down to the bar, lift for 20 reps.

 Running the Rack

-Some exercises get more intense when you do them quickly.
-Others dial it up when you turn the pace down.
-At times during this trainer, you'll perform exercises like curls and lying lateral raises, and make both the lowering and raising halves of the lift last 5 seconds apiece.
+Time your lifts and make both the lowering and raising halves of the lift last 5 seconds apiece.
 Those last few reps will definitely show on your face!

 You probably know how to do 21s: 7 top-half reps, 7 bottom-half reps, and 7 full reps.
 The 28 method adds a new level of intensity by changing up the order and adding in an additional 7 super-slow reps using the 5-count method, where you make both the raising and lowering portions of the rep last 5 seconds apiece.
 Here's the order: 7 full reps, 7 slow reps, 7 top-half reps, 7 bottom-half reps.